 © Mathieu Chevalier

-Inspired by global travel and artisans, Palma boutique offers limited-edition Montréal-designed jewellery with an earthy, hand-wrought feel.
+Inspired by global travel and artisans, Palma boutique offers limited-edition Montréal-designed pajamas, cushions, jewellery and robes.

 Add some magic to your holiday tree with a handblown glass ball from Espace Verre, Montréal’s foremost glassblowing studio, where you can both learn and shop year-round.

-Offer a dramatic yet delicate lamp from Montréal’s Atelier Cocotte.
-Their hand-crafted fixtures feature strong organic lines shaped from gently curved wood veneer.
+Offer a dramatic yet delicate lamp from Montréal’s Atelier Cocotte, who’s hand-crafted fixtures feature strong organic lines shaped from gently curved wood veneer.

-The First Nations brand Yawinonh makes beautifully scented products designed to assist women with their cycles according to natural medicine.
+Indigenous shop Yawinonh makes beautifully scented products designed to assist women with their cycles.
 Their signature kits, creams and soaps make for very pretty gifts.

 It took the founders of Maison Lavande a decade to finesse the delicately scented creams of their Clémentine & Lavande collection, designed to be hypoallergenic (even for delicate baby skin).